(as of June 27, 2018)

-Ricoh obtains confidential or sensitive information from various sources, including its customers, in the ordinary course of its business.
+Ricoh obtains confidential or sensitive information from various sources, including its customers, in the ordinary course of business.
 Ricoh also holds trade secrets regarding its technologies and other confidential or sensitive information relating to marketing.
-To prevent unauthorized access and/or fraudulent leakage or disclosure of such confidential or sensitive information, Ricoh has implemented an internal management system, which includes measures to improve security and access to its internal database, as well as employee training programs to educate its employees with respect to compliance with applicable regulations relating to information security and data access.
-Despite Ricoh's efforts, however, confidential or sensitive information may be inadvertently or accidentally leaked or disclosed and any such leakage or disclosure may result in Ricoh incurring damages, which may adversely affect Ricoh's reputation.
+To prevent unauthorized access and/or fraudulent leakage or disclosure of such confidential or sensitive information, Ricoh has implemented an internal management system which includes measures to improve security and access to its internal database and employee training programs to educate its employees with respect to compliance with applicable regulations relating to information security and data access.
+Despite Ricoh's efforts, however, confidential or sensitive information may be inadvertently or accidentally leaked or disclosed and any such leakage or disclosure may result in Ricoh incurring damages which may adversely affect Ricoh's reputation.
 In addition, Ricoh may incur significant expenses for defending any lawsuits that may arise from such claims.
 Furthermore, the leakage or disclosure of Ricoh's confidential or sensitive marketing and technological information to a third party may adversely affect Ricoh's financial results and condition.